thisolivier/Brickly-Theme/README.md

 ## Coming in v1

-This is current version 0.9.1, version 1 will separate the theme from the installation, and setup plugin dependencies as required or recommended plugins within WordPress.
+This is current version 0.9.2, version 1 will separate the theme from the installation, and setup plugin dependencies as required or recommended plugins within WordPress.

 Other improvements scheduled for v1.0
 * Theme options controlled through the WordPress customizer
 * Better archive pages
 * More page transitions animated (somehow)

+Progress
+0.9.2
 * Re-formatted javascript and css to allow easy customization of animations.
 * Bugs crushed!
+0.9.1
+* Theme released

 ## Coming in v2